 I am not trying to denigrate Buddhism—nor Islam, Christianity, and Judaism for that matter.
 Far from it.
 I am not condemning male monks or women who choose to wear burkas or otherwise dress conservatively.
 I’m trying to understand why Buddhism has a reputation as a peaceful religion when Buddhist extremists are as violent as any extremists—take Myanmar for example.
 There are Buddhists who do good things and Buddhists who do bad things.
 There are Buddhists who do both.
 Why has this peaceful reputation persisted when peaceful Christians, Muslims, and Jews have such a hard time overcoming the narrative of their violent brethren?

 Wendy received a Masters of Arts in Religion from Yale Divinity School where her studies were focused on interbelief dialogue and cooperation.
-She is currently putting her studies into action by spending a year with Pathfinders Project—a humanist service trip sponsored by Foundation Beyond Belief.
+She recently completed a year with Pathfinders Project—a humanist, international service trip sponsored by Foundation Beyond Belief.
+Currently she is the Volunteer Committee Coordinator with Yale Humanist Community.
+In addition to State of Formation her writing can be found at NonProphet Status, Applied Sentience, and her blog, The Interbelief Blog.